mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *true knowledge exists in knowing that you know nothing.*
+> *all you have to do is know where you're going. the answers will come to you of their own accord.*

 </div>
 <!-- quote-end -->